 “We have 30 minutes before we reach the station,” She clarifies.
 She looks up from her black book, “That dream again?”

 “Hmm, you really should get new nightmares.
 I’ve grown bored of yours.”
 She says nonchalantly then returns her focus back to her writing.

 “You and me both.
 I have an idea!
 How about you describe your dreams to me?”
 I challenge sarcastically.

 Clare doesn’t even look up from her book, “I think not.
 I’d rather not have you in my head.”

-On the south side there are farms.
-The government run farms produced foods for the citizens of the Twin Walls.
-They are in neat section filled with different colored foods and like always the biggest fields are filled with the most important commodity, wheat.
+On the south side, there are farms.
+The government-run farms produced food for the citizens of the Twin Walls.
+They are in a neat section filled with different colored foods and like always the biggest fields are filled with the most important commodity, wheat.
 We used this to keep the Outer Wall citizens from starving.
 It was amazing what a person could do with just a cup of wheat and a few simple ingredients.

 The train starts to descend from the wall to the ground on a worn-out ramp.
 This gives me a better view of the large city that looks like it is over a hundred years old.
 Most of the buildings existed before the first outbreak.
 I suddenly feel Clare’s hand on my knee pulling my attention.